google/accompanist/docs/permissions.md

         android.Manifest.permission.CAMERA
     )

-    when (cameraPermissionState.status) {
+    if (cameraPermissionState.status.isGranted) {
-        // If the camera permission is granted, then show screen with the feature enabled PermissionStatus.Granted -> {
         Text("Camera permission Granted")
-        }
+    } else {
-        is PermissionStatus.Denied -> {
         Column {
             val textToShow = if (cameraPermissionState.status.shouldShowRationale) {
                 // If the user has denied the permission but the rationale can be shown,
                 // then gently explain why the app requires this permission "The camera is important for this app.
 Please grant the permission."
             } else {
                 // If it's the first time the user lands on this feature, or the user
                 // doesn't want to be asked again for this permission, explain that the
                 // permission is required
                 "Camera permission required for this feature to be available. " + "Please grant the permission"
             }
             Text(textToShow)
             Button(onClick = { cameraPermissionState.launchPermissionRequest() }) {
                 Text("Request permission")
-                }
             }
         }
     }